sara-sabr/ITStrategy/_posts/en/2021-06-08-working-in-the-open-part-2.md

 In SharePoint, a platform most often available as "Inner Source" only, a team can open up their workspace by default to their colleagues and create specific folders with more restricted access to privately work on documents only when absolutely required.

-With most collaboration platforms, whether it's SharePoint, Google Documents, etc., there usually is an option to let external contributors consult your documents and add comments but prevent them from making changes directly.
+With most collaboration platforms, whether it's SharePoint, Google Docs, etc., there usually is an option to let external contributors consult your documents and add comments but prevent them from making changes directly.
 This way, you remain in control of the main version but you enable people to stop by and provide feedback on a continuous basis.
+Additionally, such platforms usually offer a functionality that let the owner of the documents revert changes made by someone else, ensuring that only approved changes remain on your official versions that will be kept for information management purposes.

 ### Ensure Privacy